-Enter the adult dose and the child’s age into the calculator to determine the child’s dose.
+Enter the adult dose and the child’s age at next birthday into the calculator to determine the child’s dose.
 This calculator can also evaluate any of the variables given the others are known.

 Cowling’s Rule Formula

-The following formula is used to calculate the appropriate dosage of medication for children according to Cowling’s Rule.
+The following formula is used to estimate the appropriate dosage of medication for children according to Cowling’s Rule.

 Variables:

-• A is the child’s age in years
+- A is the child’s age at next birthday (years)

-To calculate the child’s dose, multiply the adult dose by the child’s age in years.
-Then, add 12 to the child’s age.
-Divide the first result by the second result.
-This will give you the appropriate dosage for the child according to Cowling’s Rule.
-However, this rule should be used with caution as it may not be accurate for all medications or for very young children.
+To calculate the child’s dose, multiply the adult dose by the child’s age at next birthday (in years).
+Then, divide the result by 24.
+This will give an age-based estimate of the child’s dose according to Cowling’s Rule.
+However, this rule should be used with caution as it is a historical rule-of-thumb and may not be accurate for all medications and age groups (especially infants and very young children).

 What is Cowling’s Rule?